tomrosso/NFL-QBR-Tracker/APWrittenResponse.md

 Identifies the name of the list being used in this response

-**TODO: Write, The list is stored in "validTeams"
+**TODO: Write, The list is stored in "validStats"

 ### 3b iv.

-This list contains the valid teams that can be chosen.
+This list contains the valid stats that can be chosen.

 **TODO: Write a sentence describing what is stored in the list**